-Nakhova added a voice to the coats to shine a spotlight on racial, antisemitic and social justice issues, subjects many people didn’t really want to discuss at the time.
+Nakhova added a voice to the coats to shine a spotlight on racial, anti-Semitic and social justice issues, subjects many people didn’t want to discuss at the time.

-She addressed these issues by incorporating shocking statements, an element of mystery and surprise and a high degree of humor into the Dialogue with the Other installation.
+She addressed these issues by incorporating shocking statements, an element of surprise and a high degree of humor into the Dialogue with the Other installation.

 Nakhova’s coats remain a powerful and fun exhibition to view and experience today.
 Check out some additional photos of the coats on display in various exhibitions and galleries over the years since Dialogue with the Other took place here. – Russ DeVeau